-You can look out for samples on the internet or from a magazine where you’ll find some models posing in various styles.
-Take pictures of them and have them handy on mobile with you, as it’d be tough to remember all those under pressure.
+You can look out for samples on the internet or in a magazine where you’ll find some models posing in various styles.
+Take pictures of them and have them handy on your mobile with you, as it’d be tough to remember all those under pressure.

 Match the Pose to your Model